uuf6429/state-engine-php/README.md

 ## Usage

-Usage depends on if you want to do it from scratch or plug it into your existing code.
+You have the possibility to use it from scratch or plug it into your existing.
+There are basically three parts to it:
+1. configuring the engine (creating states and transitions)
+2. using the engine (eg, in a web controller or service)
+3. (optionally) handling events (with the same event dispatcher provided to the engine)

+A slightly different situation would be when you need to provide a list of valid transitions, for example to the user.
+In this case, having the [`StateTraversion`](https://github.com/uuf6429/state-engine-php/blob/main/src/Implementation/Traits/StateTraversion.php) trait on the repository would be useful.

 ### From Scratch